zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 1. Verify if an output is correct
 2. Select the correct output between two options

-The idea was that we could improve the LB score if we replaced the voting selection mechanism by a more accurate one.
+The idea was that we could improve the leaderboard (LB) score if we replaced the voting selection mechanism by a more accurate one.
 Using trained models I generated wrong predictions for the original ARC dataset using a sampling temperature close to 1.

 | method       | top 1 accuracy | top 2 accuracy |